PassionExplorer/PassionExplorer.github.io/_pages/about.md

 **Contact**: zhangyuanyang@seu.edu.cn

 # 🔥 News
+- *2025.4*: &nbsp; One paper was accepted by Pattern Recognition.
 - *2024.12*: &nbsp; One paper about diffusion clustering was accepted by AAAI Conference on Artificial Intelligence.
 Thanks to all coauthors!
 - *2024.08*: &nbsp; One paper about 3D Gaussian was accepted by Pacific Graphics 2024.
 Congrats to Jingjiao.
 - *2024.02*: &nbsp; One paper was accepted by IEEE Transactions on Neural Networks and Learning Systems.